 Colorectal cancer is one of the three most frequently diagnosed malignancies in the United States.
 The majority of colorectal cancers are known as adenocarcinoma; however, other tumors of the large bowel include anal carcinoma, lymphoma, leiomyosarcoma, malignant carcinoid tumor, and Kaposi's sarcoma.

-FAA medical certification approval is based, among other things, on the likelihood of sudden incapacitation.
+FAA medical certification approval is based, among other things, on the likelihood for sudden or subtle incapacitation.
 Bowel obstruction or perforation may result in sudden incapacitation, while chronic anemia may present a more subtle risk for incapacitation.
 Undetected disease may result in the cancer spreading to the nervous system and brain, resulting in a seizure or other incapacitating neurological event.
 For these reasons, the FAA considers a diagnosis of colon cancer to be disqualifying and expects the pilot to self ground under FAR 61.53.

 Helps you find the contact information for submitting your medical records.